bayubskr/bayubskr/README.md

 - 👋 Hi, I’m @bayubskr
-- 👀 I’m interested in web-developer
+- 👀 I’m interested in web developer
-- 🌱 I’m currently learning css & javascript
+- 🌱 I’m currently try to mastering front-end web developer

-- I'm beginner here, so please be kind to me

 <!---
 bayubskr/bayubskr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.